garvitarai/gpu-testing/GpuReferenceModules/ReadMe.md

 ```
 5. In the VS Code explorer, right-click the deployment.iotedgevm.template.json
     file and select Build and Push IoT Edge solution.

+## Setup Monitoring

+1. Download Azure IoT Explorer, and connect the application to your IoT Hub.

+2. Select your IoT Device and navigate to Telemetry from the navigation menu.

+3. Press Start to begin monitoring output from the IoT Edge Device.

 ## Deploy to Azure Stack